 In these everyday situations, managers and owners usually depend on HR to hold the conversation—if they decide to hold a conversation at all.
 That's okay in these everyday situations with employees.

-Sure, you can write it yourself with policies that are unique to your company, but you need to have it checked over by an attorney.
-Why?
-Because your handbook can inadvertently create contracts with your employees, or have policies that violate the law.
+Sure, you can write the employee handbook yourself with policies that are unique to your company, but you need to have it checked over by an attorney.
+Your handbook can inadvertently create contracts with your employees, or have policies that violate the law.

 Companies are available that specialize in writing handbooks, and if you go that route, make sure that an employment attorney who is licensed in your state reviews the completed handbook.
 Ideally, that person should be on staff, but if not, it's worth the money to hire a local employment attorney to give it the thumbs up.